woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part2.md

 ```

-As you can see, the input section contains [different parameters](https://www.elastic.co/guide/en/logstash/5.3/plugins-inputs-jdbc.html) such as credentials for logging into the database, SQL statement, and you can even add a scheduler for how often the SQL statement should be run.
+The input and output section contains [different parameters](https://www.elastic.co/guide/en/logstash/5.3/plugins-inputs-jdbc.html) such as credentials for logging into the database, SQL statement, and you can even add a scheduler for how often the SQL statement should be run.

-If you want to be extra fancy, you can add a filter between the input and output which allows you to change up the data retrieved from the SQL statement before it's output to Elasticsearch.
+Additionally, you can add a filter between the input and output which allows you to change up the data retrieved from the SQL statement before it's output to Elasticsearch.

 Summary